NuGet/Home/accepted/2024/[TS]PMUI-Readme-rendering.md

     - [ ] Hide the tab from the the details pane
     - [ ] Display the tab with a message saying there is no ReadMe defined.
 1. Where do we get the ReadMe from when it's not on the disk?
-    - Does the current API return the ReadMe information when searchin for a package?
+    - Does the current API return the ReadMe information when searching for a package?
     - If not is there an API to retrieve the ReadMe information?
 1. Where are the ReadMe files saved in a package?
     - There are examples of them being in root folder as well as a _content folder.
 1. What do we want the UX to be when an exception or error occurs while reading a ReadMe file?
+1. Do we want the ReadMe to update whenever a new version is selected for the current package?
 <!-- What parts of the proposal do you expect to resolve before this gets accepted? -->
 <!-- What parts of the proposal need to be resolved before the proposal is stabilized? -->
 <!-- What related issues would you consider out of scope for this proposal but can be addressed in the future? -->